- Home

 Going to court

-When a young person goes to court they will need a parent or carer to attend with them and a solicitor to represent them.
-When a young person is at court we will be there too.
+When a child or young person goes to court they will need a parent or carer to attend with them and a solicitor to represent them.
+When a child or young person is at court we will be there too.

 There are three types of courts a young person could appear at: